• Skip to primary navigation

 It’s tempting to think mastering AI tools is the most valuable skill set for the future.
 But as McKinsey and Ulrich both suggest, the real differentiators are uniquely human skills—critical thinking, creativity, emotional intelligence, and empathy.
 These are the abilities that machines can’t replicate.

-In a landscape where algorithms can process data faster than any human, our strength lies in connection and intuition.
+Our strength lies in connection and intuition in a landscape where algorithms can process data faster than humans.
 Are we devoting enough effort to developing these essential human traits in our organizations?

 A New Blueprint for Work